From data to the analytic S-matrix: A Bootstrap fit of the pion scattering amplitude: Introduction

 \lettrine{S}{cattering} data are measured in experiments for real energies.
 Yet, the physics is often hidden deep in the complex energy plane intertwined with the analytic structure of scattering amplitudes.
 The S-matrix program provides the tools to analytically continue measurements, and learn about the spectrum and interactions of a theory.

-In this Letter, we discuss a novel approach to fit experimental scattering data using a UV complete ansatz that embodies the physical constraints of Analyticity, Crossing symmetry, and Unitarity.\footnote{To the best of our knowledge, a fit ansatz satisfying all these constraints has never been constructed. } We propose using non-perturbative S-matrix Bootstrap methods to construct a fit model that satisfies all those properties, with only a few tunable parameters.
+In this Letter, we discuss a novel approach to fit experimental scattering data using a UV complete ansatz that embodies the physical constraints of Analyticity, Crossing symmetry, and Unitarity.\footnote{To the best of our knowledge, a fit ansatz satisfying all these constraints has never been constructed.
+The closest representation satisfying some of these properties is in terms of Roy equations \cite{Roy:1971tc,Ananthanarayan:2000ht}.} We propose using non-perturbative S-matrix Bootstrap methods to construct a fit model that satisfies all those properties, with only a few tunable parameters.
 Those parameters are then fixed by minimizing the $\chi^2$ with the experimental data.
 We will call this strategy ``Bootstrap Fit''.

 We test our algorithm on $\pi \pi$ scattering data.
 Pions are pseudo-Goldstone bosons of the original chiral symmetry of the QCD Lagrangian.
 For simplicity, we assume the pions have all mass $m_\pi=1$, neglecting the splitting due to isospin-breaking effects.
 Thus, they are in the vector representation of $O(3)$ and the $2\to 2$ amplitude of $\pi^a\pi^b\to \pi^c\pi^d$ is